PocketRelay/Website/docs/technical/client/tunneling.md

 ### Making use of this topology

 Discovering the dedicated server topology alone wasn't enough to solve the issue.
-Since Mass Effect 3 doesn't support running in a dedicated server mode, creating a server capable of handling game logic and state would be far too difficult/time consming.
+Since Mass Effect 3 doesn't support running in a dedicated server mode, creating a server capable of handling game logic and state would be far too difficult/time consuming.
 However, having access to this topology allows instructing clients to directly connect to a specific address and port, bypassing the host player's address.

 ## Preparing the solution